cgjohnso/Is-CO2-per-capita-a-reliable-indicator-of-a-country-s-total-CO2-production-/README.md

 To combat climate change, the World Bank has set a goal in its Climate Action Plan 2021-2025 to focus resources on reducing emissions from high CO2 per capita emitting countries.
 I review the global CO2 emissions dataset to determine if this strategy will have the intended outcomes of reducing global greenhouse gases.

-Tools used in this project are:
+Tools & skills used in this project are:
 +	Tableau Desktop to creat a visualization that segmented countries into categories based on emission levels
 +	Microsoft Excel to ingest CO2 emission data for exploratory data analysis
 + Microsoft Powerpoint to narrate presentation